 Bulldogs Are Good Sports

 The easygoing personality of the American bulldog makes this dog pretty great at putting up with human shenanigans.
 Your bulldog will likely allow you to dress it up in a Halloween costume and birthday crown every year.
 Just don't be surprised if your photos capture big, wide puppy-dog eyes asking for a little mercy.Continue to 8 of 10 below.

 Loyalty Is a Bulldog's Best Quality

-Man’s best friend is exactly what bulldogs strive to be.
-American Bulldogs are fiercely loyal and love their owners to no end.
-They are exceptionally affectionate, but can get territorial and suspicious of strangers.
-They'll socialize with ease once proper training is enforced.
-There’s no doubt about it, bulldogs love their humans.Continue to 10 of 11 below.
+"Man’s best friend" is exactly what bulldogs strive to be.
+American bulldogs are fiercely loyal and love their owners to no end.
+They are exceptionally affectionate but can get territorial and suspicious of strangers.
+They'll socialize easily with everyone once proper training is enforced.
+There’s no doubt about it; bulldogs love their humans.Continue to 9 of 10 below.

-English Bulldogs Are the Perfect Medium-Sized Pal
+English Bulldogs Make Perfect Pals

 English bulldogs are smaller than their American counterparts, typically weighing about 50 pounds with a stocky build.
 These dynamic dogs are enthusiastic companions and eager to please, offering as much loyalty as their big cousins and the protective instinct to prove it.Continue to 10 of 10 below.